Stairs. Entry group. Materials. Doors. Locks. Design

 • insulation of buildings under construction;

-In addition, holofiber canvas is used even in the aviation and space industries.
+In addition, holofiber fabric is even used in the aviation and space industries.

-Jackets and coats with holofiber are as warm as down jackets, and it is much easier to care for these products.
+Jackets and coats with holofiber are as warm as down jackets, and these products are much easier to care for.
 It is enough to remember a few simple rules.

-1. Hollofiber is washed by hand or in a typewriter; pre-soaking of products is not required.
+1. Holofiber can be washed by hand or in a machine; pre-soaking of the products is not required.

-2. You can use a machine spin at low speeds and drying in a centrifuge.
+2. You can use machine spinning at low speeds and drying in a centrifuge.

-3. Hollofiber perfectly tolerates cleaning by any chemical means.
+3. Holofiber tolerates cleaning well with any chemical means.

-4. After drying, shake the clothes vigorously enough to give them their original appearance.
+4. After drying, shake the clothes vigorously to give them their original appearance.

-5. Ironing for holofiber products is not applicable.
+5. Ironing is not used for holofiber products.

-It's important to know!
-If a pillow or blanket long-term storage still lost their shape, just take out the insulation, fluff it with your hands and put it back.
+It is important to know!
+If the pillow or blanket after long-term storage However, they have lost their shape, just take out the insulation, fluff it up with your hands and put it back.
 It is for this purpose that most products with holofiber have a zipper.

-What is better - synthetic winterizer or holofiber
+What is better - padding polyester or holofiber

-After carefully reading all the characteristics of synthetic winterizer and holofiber, you can understand the difference between these two materials.
+By carefully reading all the characteristics of padding polyester and holofiber, you can understand the difference between these two materials.

 1. Safety.
-If the synthetic winterizer under certain conditions can release toxic substances, then the ecological purity of the holofiber allows you to successfully use it in the clothes or bed of a small child.
+If padding polyester can, under certain conditions, release toxic substances, then the environmental friendliness of holofiber allows it to be successfully used in the clothes or bedding of a small child.

-2. Resistant to deformation.
-It is easy to recognize a synthetic winterizer product: after two or three washings, the filler “crumples”.
-Hollofiber retains its shape after dozens of stays in washing machine.
+2. Resistance to deformation.
+It’s easy to recognize a product made from padding polyester: after two or three washes, the filler “clumps.”
+Holofiber retains its shape after dozens of stays in washing machine.

 3. Thermal insulation.
-Hollofiber is warmer: in jackets made of it, even forty-degree frost is not terrible.
-The synthetic winterizer is mainly designed for the autumn-spring period, when the thermometer almost never drops below zero.
+Hollofiber is warmer: even forty-degree frost is not scary in jackets made from it.
+Synthetic winterizer is mainly designed for the autumn-spring period, when the thermometer almost never drops below zero.

 4. Durability.
 A blanket, pillow or jacket with holofiber will last much longer than padding polyester.

-The only advantage of the synthetic winterizer is its low price, but against the background of all of the above, it does not look very impressive.
+The only advantage of padding polyester is its low price, but against the background of all the above, this does not look very impressive.

-In general, the right to choose insulating material for outerwear, filler for items home furnishings or bedding remains with the buyer.
+In general, the right to choose insulating material for outerwear, filling for items home environment or bedding remains with the buyer.

-With the advent of cold weather, just in time, you think about the question of how to choose a down jacket.
-And how can you do without this warm and light outerwear if you are young and active, prefer a jacket that does not hinder movement, and dress in a sporty style?
+With the arrival of cold weather, it’s just the right time to think about the question of how to choose a down jacket.
+And how can you do without this warm and light outerwear if you are young and active, prefer a jacket that does not hinder your movements, and dress in a sporty style?

-Well, it's time to go shopping.
-Just first think carefully - on what grounds are you going to choose a down jacket?
+Well, it's time to go to the store.
+Just think carefully first - what criteria are you going to choose a down jacket for?

-The main thing when choosing a down jacket for the winter is the filler.
-In Russia, for some reason, any jacket equipped with insulation is called a down jacket, even if it is of artificial origin.
-But the amount of heat that this jacket is able to retain directly depends on the degree of naturalness of the filler.
+The main thing when choosing a down jacket for the winter is the filling.
+In Russia, for some reason, any jacket equipped with insulation, even if it is of artificial origin, is called a down jacket.
+But the amount of heat that this jacket can retain directly depends on the degree of naturalness of the filler.

 We have selected the most important tips how to choose a down jacket for the winter:

-1. If the tag says English word down(fluff) - everything is in order, in front of you is a down jacket that has every right to be called that.
-In addition, next to the most often there is the word feather, that is, a feather, because jackets from one fluff are very rare.
-Pay attention to the percentages of these two components of the filler.
-For cold edges, it is recommended to purchase a truly warm jacket, i.e. 70% down and 30% feather.
-If your winter is warm, or you don't plan to spend much time outside, or you have a fur coat, then you can choose a down jacket with a ratio of 60/40 or 50/50.
-By the way, they are cheaper.
-If you are going to use a down jacket for outings in nature or skiing, choose the warmest jacket, 80/20.
+1. If the tag says English word down(fluff) - everything is in order, in front of you is a down jacket with every right so to be called.
+In addition, the word most often present next to it feather, that is, feather, because jackets made from just down are very rare.
+Pay attention to the percentages of these two filler components.
+For colder climes, it is recommended to purchase a truly warm jacket, that is, 70% down and 30% feather.
+If your winter is warm, or you don’t plan to spend a lot of time outside, or you have a fur coat, then you can opt for a down jacket with a 60/40 or 50/50 ratio.
+By the way, they will cost less.
+If you are going to use a down jacket for outings or skiing, choose the warmest jacket, 80/20.

 2. Not going to wear synthetics?
-So, immediately refuse products that have the designation on the tag polyester, cotton or wool.
-Under the guise of a down jacket, they are trying to sell you a jacket on cotton, batting or synthetic winterizer.
+This means that you should immediately discard products that have the following symbol on the label: polyester, cotton or wool.
+Under the guise of a down jacket, they are trying to “sell” you a jacket made of cotton wool, batting or synthetic padding.

-3. Down should be stitched in even small blocks.
-Ideally, the sections do not exceed 20x20 cm.
-In larger ones, the fluff falls off and deprives you of such necessary protection from the cold.
-Inside each block, the fluff should be evenly distributed.
+3. The down should be stitched in even small blocks.
+Ideally, sections do not exceed 20x20 cm.
+In larger ones, the fluff will mat and deprive you of much-needed protection from the cold.
+Inside each block, the fluff should be distributed evenly.
 Feel the jacket and make sure there are no lumps.

-4. For a city dweller who is not fond of skiing, a single-layer down jacket is quite enough.
-And there are also two-layer ones - they store heat better and let the cold through more slowly.
+4. For a city dweller who is not into skiing, a single-layer down jacket is quite enough.
+There are also two-layer ones - they store heat better and allow cold to pass through more slowly.

 5. The filler should recover easily and quickly after compression.
-Therefore, it will be useful to check.
-Squeeze a part of the jacket in your hand, then let go abruptly and observe - did the fabric quickly straighten out?
-There is more reliable way: check the tag, the compression ratio should be indicated there, it is denoted by the letters F.P., that is fill power.
-On a quality down jacket, you will see the number 550 or more.
+Therefore, it would be useful to check.
+Squeeze part of the jacket in your hand, then quickly release it and observe - did the fabric straighten out quickly?
+There are more reliable way: check the tag, the compression ratio should be indicated there, it is indicated by the letters F.P., that is fill power.
+On a quality down jacket you will see the number 550 or more.

 6. When trying on a jacket, make sure that the feathers do not pierce the fabric.
-If you feel tingling, walking in this down jacket will be very uncomfortable!
+If you feel a tingling sensation, walking in this down jacket will be very uncomfortable!

-7. And again we look at the label.
-Look for the designation DIN EN 12934 - it indicates the quality processing of down.
-This means that the down and feathers are properly washed, dried and sanitized before being filled into the jacket.
+7. And look at the label again.
+Look for the designation DIN EN 12934 - it indicates high-quality down processing.
+This means that the down and feathers have been properly washed, dried and disinfected before being filled into the jacket.

-The most important thing - the "stuffing" - we checked.
+We checked the most important thing – the “filling”.
 But there are still other details that also affect the quality of the jacket.

-The accessories should be strong and reliable, ideally, a bag with spare buttons or buttons is attached to the jacket.
+The fittings should be strong and reliable; ideally, a bag with spare buttons or buttons is included with the jacket.

 It is very good if the down jacket has a detachable hood and fur trim.
-This will facilitate the process of washing or cleaning.
-Even better, if the product is equipped with a "undershirt" - a knitted "second jacket" without sleeves, which can also be unfastened.
+This will make the washing or cleaning process easier.
+It's even better if the product is equipped with an "undershirt" - a sleeveless knitted "second jacket" that can also be detached.

-A high quality product must be supplied with a small bag containing a sample of fluff.
-That's what all self-respecting manufacturers do.
+A high quality product must be supplied with a small bag containing a sample of down.
+This is what all self-respecting manufacturers do.

-If you can't find the information you need (country of origin, cleaning methods, down to feather ratio, etc.) on the label, don't buy it!
-Such a product is definitely not of high quality.
+If you cannot find the information you need (country of origin, cleaning methods, down to feather ratio, etc.) on the label, refuse to purchase!
+Such a product definitely cannot be called high quality.

 How to care for a down jacket

-But now, finally, all the stages of a captious check have been passed, you are convinced of the quality of a down jacket, you have bought yourself reliable protection from the winter cold.
-Now, in order for the jacket to be worn as long as possible, it is necessary to properly care for it.
+But finally, all stages of the meticulous check have been completed, you are convinced of the quality of the down jacket, and you have bought yourself reliable protection from the winter cold.
+Now, in order for the jacket to be worn as long as possible, you need to properly care for it.

-Wash should occur at temperatures up to 40 degrees, in the gentle spin mode.
-Do not soak down jackets!
-Their exposure to water should be brief.
-Drying a down jacket on a battery means ruthlessly shortening its life.
-Experts advise drying the jacket unfolded, in a ventilated room or on a balcony.
-You just need to lay out the down jacket on a thick terry towel and wait until the towel absorbs all the moisture.
+Wash should occur at temperatures up to 40 degrees, in gentle spin mode.
+Down jackets should not be soaked!
+Exposure to water should be brief.
+Drying a down jacket on a radiator means mercilessly shortening its life.
+Experts advise drying the jacket unfolded, in a ventilated room or on the balcony.
+You just need to lay the down jacket on a thick terry towel and wait for the towel to absorb all the moisture.
 From time to time the jacket needs to be turned over.

-Detergents for washing a down jacket should be selected carefully.
-Special powders and liquids have antibacterial properties, do not allow microorganisms to multiply in the fluff, and prevent decay.
-If you want your down jacket to not absorb water and remain just as warm and cozy, do not be stingy with the purchase special means to wash it.
-We also advise you to spend money on buying a water-repellent spray, which you need to spray the down jacket after each wash - then even the rain will not be able to spoil your pleasure from walking!
+Detergents Down jackets for washing must be selected carefully.
+Special powders and liquids have antibacterial properties, do not allow microorganisms to multiply in the fluff, and prevent rotting.
+If you want your down jacket to not absorb water and remain just as warm and cozy, don’t skimp on your purchase special means to wash it.
+We also recommend spending money on buying a water-repellent spray, which you need to spray your down jacket with after each wash - then even the rain won’t be able to spoil your pleasure from your walk!

-These care rules are quite simple, and the pleasure of buying a branded down jacket will last at least 5 seasons.
-So - go ahead, to the store, for such a fashionable, beautiful, warm and comfortable down jacket!
+These care rules are quite simple, and the pleasure from a purchased branded down jacket will last at least 5 seasons.
+So, go ahead to the store for such a fashionable, beautiful, warm and comfortable down jacket!

 The main advantage of winter clothing is the ability to retain heat and be reliable protection from low temperatures.
-This ability depends on what kind of insulation is used for a particular thing.
-Such materials as fluff and synthetic winterizer are widely used today.
-To determine which filler is better, let's look at the properties of each of them.
+This ability depends on what kind of insulation is used for a particular item.
+Materials such as down and padding polyester are widely used today.
+To determine which filler is better, let’s look at the properties of each of them.

-It is customary to use natural fluff for warming outerwear.
-This was even fixed in the name of things - “down jackets”.
-To prevent the clothes from getting wet and letting the cold through, its contents must have the property of not letting in, but repelling moisture.
+It is common to use natural down to insulate outerwear.
+This was even fixed in the name of the things - “down jackets”.
+To prevent clothing from getting wet and keeping out the cold, its contents must have the property of repelling rather than letting in moisture.
 Therefore, clothes are filled with down obtained from waterfowl.
-Most often, duck or goose down is used for this, less often - swan down.
+Most often, duck or goose is used for this, and less often, swan down.

 Reference!
-It is believed that the warmest and most suitable for regions with severe winters is eiderdown filler.
+It is believed that the warmest and most suitable for regions with harsh winters is eider down filling.
 Products with natural eider down are more expensive than jackets with duck or goose down.

 Sintepon as an artificial filler

-A synthetic winterizer, a material made of artificial fibers, has become a modern insulation that has replaced natural fluff.
-Bonded together by heat, glue, or mechanical bonding, polyester synthetic fibers have become a replacement for down, making filling cheaper.
+Synthetic winterizer, a material made from artificial fibers, has replaced natural down as a modern insulation material.
+Bonded together using heat, glue or mechanical bonding, synthetic polyester fibers have become a substitute for down, making the filling cheaper.

 Features, characteristics and differences